avarga5/Endogeneity-in-OLS/README_OLS_1.md

 Problem:
 Here we will consider the regression model Y = β0 +β1X + epsilon.
-If X and epsilon are related, we say that X is endogenous.
+If X and epsilon are related, we say that X is endogenous and has both good and bad variation.

 In the associated do file, we will simulate the bias in OLS estimates of β1 where some determinant of X may also directly determine Y.
 We will also summarize and display the results.